-Intermittent Fasting Tips: My 18 Years of Experience Using Intermittent Fasting for Fat Loss
+Intermittent Fasting Diet Plan: My 18 Years of Experience Using Intermittent Fasting for Fat Loss

 Back in 1999 I was reading a fitness magazine that had a short interview with Ori Hofmekler.

 Ori introduced a radical concept he called The Warrior Diet: